Skip to main content

 Restricted contribution

-A gift or grant the donor has designated for a specific purpose, time period, or program.
-Under FASB ASC 958, these are reported as net assets with donor restrictions until the restriction is satisfied.
+A gift the donor set aside for one purpose, time, or program.
+Under FASB ASC 958, it counts as net assets with donor restrictions until you meet the restriction.

 DEFINITION